khteh/AspNetCoreWebApi/README.md

 $ dotnet tool install --global dotnet-ef
 $ dotnet tool update --global dotnet-ef
 ```
+- Either run the application / `Web.Api.Infrastructure` project and the DB will be automatically created or:
 - Apply database migrations to create the db.
-From a command line within the _Web.Api.Infrastructure_ project folder use the dotnet CLI to run :
+From a command line within the `Web.Api.Infrastructure` project folder use the dotnet CLI to run :

 ```
 $ cd Web.Api.Infrastructure